Ziya-As/PostgreSQL/postgreSQL.md

 END;
 ```

-If we want to execute multiple SQL statements, we place them one after another in the a `BEGIN ...
+If we want to execute multiple SQL statements, we place them one after another in the a `BEGIN ATOMIC ...
 END` block:

 ```sql
 CREATE OR REPLACE PROCEDURE procedure_name(parameter_list)